SudhaUdayakumar/Machine-Learning-Projects/DrFees/Readme.md

 **Hyper Parameter Tuning**

-<![if !supportLists]>1. <![endif]>Hyper Tuning was done on Gradient Boost and Random Forest.
+Hyper Tuning was done on Gradient Boost and Random Forest.
 Random Forest score had improved.
 So we will use the same and pass it to the Biz

 **Saving & Loading**